Home » Conditions » Intimate area » Vaginal laxity

 Vaginal laxity affects millions of women.

-It is a multifactorial condition, often associated with symptoms of genitourinary syndrome of menopause, such as vulvovaginal atrophy, dyspareunia (chronic pain during intercourse), vaginal dryness, and itching.
-This laxity can also lead to decreased sexual satisfaction, making vaginal orgasm more difficult to achieve.
+Multifactorial in nature, dilation of the vaginal canal is often associated with symptoms of the genitourinary syndrome of menopause : vulvovaginal atrophy, dyspareunia (chronic pain experienced during sexual intercourse), vaginal dryness or itching.
+This laxity also results in a decrease in sexual satisfaction, leading to difficulties in achieving vaginal orgasm.

 Laser vaginoplasty is an effective solution, recommended in cases of :